 Results of the logistic regression analysis indicated students in higher grades and those making more serious threats were more likely to receive OSS, expulsion, and change in placement.
 Male students were more likely to receive OSS than female students.
 However, female students were more likely to receive a legal action than male students.
 The gender difference in legal action needs further investigation.
-Because most threat assessments involve male students, those involving female students might be more serious or raise greater concern.
-There is also some evidence that female students are more likely to carry out their threat with an assault than male students (Kerere et al., 2023), which could lead to more arrests.
+Because most threat assessments involve male students, those involving female students are more likely to carry out their threat with an assault than male students (Kerere et al., 2023), which could lead to more arrests.